 Feel free to hike to the top of one of the dunes (it’ll be a thigh-burner!) and take as many photos as you please.
 If you want to really up the ante, try looking into micro flight tours over the dunes.

 - Costs: free unless you go with a guided tour

 - Where to stay: There are great campgrounds around the dunes

 15. Hit the road

 Colorado often gets pegged as a hyper-cowboy culture, but the truth is there were people in this state before them.
-Before the expansion westward, Colorado was inhabited by various Native American tribes and no archeological site is more illuminating than Mesa Verde.
+Before the expansion westward, Colorado was inhabited by various Native American tribes and no archeological site is more illuminating than Mesa Verde National Park .

-This national park protects some of the most significant petroglyphs and paleo-Indian art in North America and is an arc of ancient history.
+This is one of the most unique national parks in the Unites States since it protects some of the most significant petroglyphs and paleo-Indian art in North America and is an arc of ancient history.